Roman number d. How do Roman numerals work?

 Roman numerals- numbers used by the ancient Romans in their non-positional number system.

-Natural numbers are written by repeating these digits.
-At the same time, if a large number is in front of a smaller one, then they are added (the principle of addition), if the smaller one is in front of a larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
-The last rule applies only to avoid the fourfold repetition of the same figure.
+Natural numbers are written by repeating these numbers.
+Moreover, if a larger number is in front of a smaller one, then they are added (the principle of addition), but if a smaller one is in front of a larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
+The last rule applies only to avoid repeating the same number four times.

-Roman numerals appeared 500 BC from the Etruscans, who may have borrowed some of the numbers from the proto-Celts.
+Roman numerals appeared 500 BC among the Etruscans, who may have borrowed some of the numerals from the proto-Celts.

 Roman numerals